chenandrewy/t-hurdles/README.md

   - Uses the Chen-Zimmermann (CFR Forthcoming) open source dataset.
 Previous version used data from Chen-Zimmermann RAPS
   - Allows for truncated student's t partial correlations to capture the fatter tails in correlations in the CFR paper
     - This richness doesn't change anything, but it's nice to check and the figures are pretty
-- Still to do:
-  - Finalize the robustness exhibit update